Armed client holds Lebanon bank staff hostage to access savings

 His brother had grabbed the weapon "from the bank and did not bring it with him".

-A video circulating on social media showed two people negotiating with the armed man behind the bank's iron door.
+A video circulating on social media showed two people negotiating with the armed man behind the bank's metal door.

 He replied angrily, wielding the rifle in one hand and a cigarette in the other.

-He later released one hostage, an AFP correspondent at the scene said, as dozens of onlookers and relatives of the hostages gathered outside.
+He later released two hostages, AFP correspondents at the scene said, as dozens of onlookers and relatives of the hostages gathered outside.

-Lebanon has been mired in a deep economic crisis since 2019, when the market value of the local currency began to plummet and banks started to enforce draconian restrictions on foreign and local currency withdrawals.
+Lebanon has been mired in an economic crisis since 2019, when the market value of the local currency began to plummet and banks started to enforce draconian restrictions on foreign and local currency withdrawals.

 Lenders have also prevented transfers of money abroad.